When developing any kind of strategy, you must know precisely the people you are targeting.

 Here are 3 examples of B2C personas you can use:

 Location: Chicago, IL

-Position: manager at mall clothing store
+Position: manager at a mall clothing store

-Background: Rosa has always loved going out with her friends when she was younger.
+Background: Rosa has always loved going out with her friends since she was younger.
 After getting married and having 2 teenage boys, she started working as a manager at a clothing store.
 Her husband is away a lot on business, so Rosa is always busy around the house.